SAP/cf-html5-apps-repo-cli-plugin/README.md

    html5-list - Display list of HTML5 applications or file paths of specified application

 USAGE:
-   cf html5-list [APP_NAME] [APP_VERSION] [APP_HOST_ID] [-a CF_APP_NAME]
+   cf html5-list [APP_NAME] [APP_VERSION] [APP_HOST_ID] [-a CF_APP_NAME [-u]]

 OPTIONS:
-   -APP_VERSION       Application version, which file paths should be listed.
+   -APP_NAME          Application name, which file paths should be listed.
-                      If not provided, current active version will be used --app, -a          Cloud Foundry application name, which is bound to services that expose UI via html5-apps-repo -APP_HOST_ID       GUID of html5-apps-repo app-host service instance that contains application with specified name and version -APP_NAME          Application name, which file paths should be listed.
+                      If not provided, list of applications will be printed -APP_VERSION       Application version, which file paths should be listed.
-                      If not provided, list of applications will be printed
+                      If not provided, current active version will be used -APP_HOST_ID       GUID of html5-apps-repo app-host service instance that contains application with specified name and version --app, -a          Cloud Foundry application name, which is bound to services that expose UI via html5-apps-repo --url, -u          Show conventional URLs of applications, when accessed via Cloud Foundry application specified with --app flag
 ```

 #### html5-get